Read this guide for answers to the most frequently asked questions about Bankwest cards.

 What is the allocation of my payments?

 The allocations of payments are in this order: interest, followed by fees and then finally transactions.
-These payments will be applied to your most recent statement first, following that order, and then to other items added since the most recent statement.
+Payments will be applied to your most recent statement first, following the payment allocation order above.
+Any remaining payment amount will then be allocated to other items added since the most recent statement.

 When does the annual fee go up?